Eczema in Children

 Tips for emollient treatment

-• Remember the dryer the skin the more frequently you will need to apply the emollient
+• Remember the dryer the skin the more frequently you will need to apply the emollient.

-• Emollients should be continued even when the skin ‘looks good’ and the eczema appears well controlled this is to prevent flare ups of the eczema and can also help reduce the need for topical steroid treatment.
+Continue to use an emollient even if the skin ‘looks good’ and the eczema appears well controlled.
+This helps to prevent flare ups of the eczema and can reduce the need for steroid treatment.

 Steroid treatment